mpragnarok/expenseTracker/README.md

 ### Browser

-Head to [http://localhost:3000](http://localhost:3000) to experience the restaurant list demo.
+Head to [http://localhost:3000](http://localhost:3000) to experience the expense tracker demo.

 ## Description

 ​	The page has a dynamic index to show up the content of web page which contains front-end and back-end techniques.
 Front-end part is written in **JavaScript**, **CSS** and **HTML** with **Bootstrap**, back-end part is written in **Node.js** and **Express.js**, server side uses  **MongoDB** with **Mongoose**.

 ​	The dynamic webpage is made up by **handlebars**.
 All the transactions group by day and month.
+And can be choose from pop-up calendar.

 ​	Additionally, it has login authentication with local strategy and Facebook strategy which create with **passport.js** , users can only look up the restaurants data which they've added.